airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 You might think that programs start without any files open by default.
 This is not true.
-Linux programs usually have at least three open file descriptorsfile descriptors when they begin.
+Linux programs usually have at least three open file descriptors when they begin.
 They are:

 STDIN:

-:   This is the *standard inputstandard input*.
+:   This is the *standard input*.
 It is a read-only file,
-    and usually represents your keyboard.[^3] This is always file descriptor 0.
+    and usually represents your keyboard.[^5-3] This is always file descriptor 0.

 STDOUT:

-:   This is the *standard outputstandard output*.
+:   This is the *standard output*.
 It is a write-only
     file, and usually represents your screen display.
 This is always file descriptor 1.

 STDERR:

-:   This is your *standard errorstandard error*.
+:   This is your *standard error*.
 It is a write-only
     file, and usually represents your screen display.
 Most regular processing output goes to `STDOUT`, but any error messages that come up in the process go to `STDERR`.
 This way, if you want to, you can split them up into separate places.
 This is always file descriptor 2.

-Any of these \"filesfiles\" can be redirected from or to a real file, rather than a screen or a keyboard.
-This is outside the scope of this book, but any good book on the UNIX command-linecommand-line will describe it in detail.
-The program itself does not even need to be aware of this indirection - it can just use the standard file descriptorsfile descriptors as usual.
+Any of these \"files\" can be redirected from or to a real file, rather than a screen or a keyboard.
+This is outside the scope of this book, but any good book on the UNIX command-line will describe it in detail.
+The program itself does not even need to be aware of this indirection - it can just use the standard file descriptors as usual.

 Notice that many of the files you write to aren\'t files at all.
 UNIX-based operating systems treat all input/output systems as files.
-Network connections are treated as filesfiles, your serial port is treated like a file, even your audio devices are treated as files.
+Network connections are treated as files, your serial port is treated like a file, even your audio devices are treated as files.
-Communication between processes is usually done through special filesspecial files called pipespipes.
-Some of these files have different methods of opening and creating them than regular filesregular files (i.e. - they don\'t use the `open` system call), but they can all be read from and written to using the standard `read` and `write` system calls.
+Communication between processes is usually done through special files called pipes.
+Some of these files have different methods of opening and creating them than regular files (i.e. - they don\'t use the `open` system call), but they can all be read from and written to using the standard `read` and `write` system calls.